 - a) Any assessments made on entry to Appleton or during the school year on a whole school basis.
-This may include reading tests, standardisation testing or EYFS assessments. - b) Any targeted assessments done on pupils with suspected special education needs on entry to the school. - c) Details of any referral process whereby teachers are encouraged to raise concerns with the SENCo regarding the performance of a pupil who they suspect of having special educational needs, once the teacher has delivered personalised learning through the small steps program. - d) Pupils who do not make adequate progress through the graduated approach may be further assessed by external agencies, such as the educational psychologist, IPaSS, SENSS and speech and language therapy services.
+This may include reading tests, standardisation testing or EYFS assessments (made using the statutory EYFS assessment framework to formulate an overview of each child's strengths and weaknesses). - b) Any targeted assessments done on pupils with suspected special education needs on entry to the school. - c) Details of any referral process whereby teachers are encouraged to raise concerns with the SENCo regarding the performance of a pupil who they suspect of having special educational needs, once the teacher has delivered personalised learning through the small steps program. - d) Pupils who do not make adequate progress through the graduated approach may be further assessed by external agencies, such as the educational psychologist, IPaSS, SENSS, CAMHs and speech and language therapy services.